lancehays/github-slideshow/_posts/0000-01-05-Algorithms.md

 title: "Search Engine Algorithms"
 ---
 * Algorithms are rules programmed to act on data as humans would.
 Algorithms are embeded in search engines and determine how content is ranked and returned as the search results
 * Google Search engines run several hundred algorithms at once.
 Algorithms vary from region to region due to unique elements such as language.
-Google presents the most valuable content from a search based on rank and elements such as language
 * Google PageRank is an algorithm that was created to improve the accuracy of the search results